What is this site for?

 Currently, the information on this site is out of the Northern Suburbs, Western Cape, South Africa.

 Due to recent changes to the DMS-5 (diagnostic manuals), Autism is now part of the Pervasive Developmental Disorders classification.
-This includes Prevasive Developmental Disorder-not otherwise specified, Heller’s Syndrome and Asperger Syndrome.
+This includes Pervasive Developmental Disorder-not otherwise specified, Childhood disintegrative disorder (CDD) and Asperger Syndrome.
 However, due to continual research, Asperger Syndrome may also soon be removed from the Spectrum list and become a condition on its own.
-Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory Integration/ Processing Disorder.
-There is also a condition called PANS/PANDA cause by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.
+Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory processing disorder (SPD; also known as sensory integration dysfunction).
+There is also a condition called PANS/PANDA caused by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.

-The other conditions that use to fall under the classification of Autism Spectrum Disorder was Rett Syndrome and Fragile X Syndrome.
+The other conditions that use to fall under the classification of Autism Spectrum Disorder were Rett Syndrome and Fragile X Syndrome.

 Research is ongoing and no single person or group has made definitive breakthroughs in what causes autism, what treatment is best and what therapy works best.
-Many believe that it could possibly be a combination of Genetics, Diathesis-Stress Theory, Environmental factors and/ or Auto-immune Dysfunction.
+Many believe that it could possibly be a combination of Genetics, Diathesis-Stress Theory, Environmental factors and Auto-immune Dysfunction.